BaxterEtvzz/api_rest_users/README.md

 ```
 If you encounter an error such as 'ERROR: Could not install packages due to an OSError: [Errno 2] No such file or directory:'

-please install the following dependencies, using the provided commands 🥲:
+please install the following dependencies, using the provided commands, one by one 🥲:

 ```bash
 pip install fastapi